Since 2006 Books To Kids volunteers have distributed free, quality books to disadvantaged children in Louisiana and

 In recent years BTK has expanded, providing books to other Plenty partners to distribute including Plenty Belize in Central America and at Pine Ridge Oglala Sioux Territory in So.
 Dakota.

 Research has demonstrated the correlation between the number of books in a child’s home and their academic success.
 That is why the majority of Books To Kids books, while distributed in schools, are destined for students’ homes, to be shared with family and friends.

 Book acquisition operates year round.
-Books provided are chosen utilizing guidelines regarding illustrations, language, and content.
+Books are chosen utilizing guidelines regarding illustrations, language, and content.
 Volunteers help with acquisition, distribution and related tasks.
 Volunteers:

 - Acquire quality books from libraries, families, thrift and used book stores, yard sales, and other sources.

 - Process, box and label books for distribution.

 - Transport the books to schools and community centers, which distribute the free reading materials directly to children.

 For most of BTK’s history, three to four book distribution trips took place annually to the Gulf coast area and in Middle Tennessee.
 Due to Covid-19 travel restrictions in 2020-21, books are currently being shipped by mail.